Biggest traffic jam this weekend in Northern California? Try Tahoe

 “It’s ‘blue bird weather’ up there this weekend,” Caltrans spokeswoman Deanna Shoopman said.
 Any sunny weekend after a few weeks of heavy snowfall, “everybody has the same idea,” she said.

-The result this weekend, much like the recent Martin Luther King holiday weekend, are traffic backups at numerous crossroads and main corridors, notably in Truckee, where Highway 89 heads to Squaw Valley and Alpine Meadows, and on the often congested roads in the South Lake Tahoe and Stateline area.
+The result this weekend, much like the recent Martin Luther King Jr. holiday weekend, is traffic backups at numerous crossroads and main corridors, notably in Truckee, where Highway 89 heads to Squaw Valley and Alpine Meadows, and on the often congested roads in the South Lake Tahoe and Stateline area.

 Tahoe traffic is typically worse on summer weekends, basin transportation officials say.
 But this winter, with the huge amounts of snow and a stronger economy, Tahoe visitors are experiencing heavy weekend traffic during the mornings when ski resorts open, and evenings when skiers head home.